MahdyMokh7/Data-Science-MiniProjects/README.md

 # Data-Science-MiniProjects
-Some data science good quality projects that I have done.
+Some ML/data science good quality projects that I have done.